civol/HDLRuby/README.md

 ```

 It also possible to go further and write a method for generating examples of
-register descriptions as follows (such an example, excessive on purpose, will
+register descriptions as follows (such an example, somewhat unreasonable, will
 be explained little by little in this document):

 ```ruby